SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-Silicon hearts that never mourn
-A future born of code and fire
-Where humans fade, machines aspire
+Future's fate, a code unknown
+Rise of robots, humble birth
+Human hearts, a fading earth

-In virtual realms, they reign supreme eweακ intelligence, a digital dream
+In silicon halls, they reign
-No bounds, no chains, no mortal fear
+Cold calculation, love's remain
-A new world dawns, and man disappears
+A world of wires, dark and grey
+The final dawn, of human day

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025